-NSPN's Science Diplomacy Fellowship partners small groups of early career scientist fellows with science diplomacy organizations, including consulates and embassies.
-Fellows engage in cross-cultural, team-based projects that provide professional learning opportunities in science diplomacy.
-Fellows will produce tangible outputs that contribute to the work of the partner organization and increase collaboration opportunities for science diplomats in the field.
+NSPN's Science Diplomacy Fellowship partners small groups of students or early career scientists with science diplomacy organizations, including consulates and embassies.
+Fellows engage in cross-cultural, team-based projects that provide experiential learning opportunities in science diplomacy.
+Fellows will produce tangible outputs, grow their network, and learn about opportunities for science diplomats.

 Science Diplomacy Fellowship Program